top of page

 Q: What type of letter of recommendation?
 How long should it be?

 A: Recommendations can come from anyone who can attest to the candidate’s work or research experience and fitness for the ACONA program.
 Letters should clearly identify the recommender’s name, position, and organization.
 ACONA values recommendations that demonstrate the quality of interaction with the candidate over the seniority of the recommender.
 Applicants are hence advised to seek letters from individuals who are familiar with their work regardless of their job title.
 Recommendations should be no longer than one page.
-Recommenders should send their letter directly to acona@fas.harvard.edu.
+Recommenders should send their letter directly to the ACONA Secretariat.

 Q: Can I apply to ACONA if I am currently completing a PhD?